nccgroup/singularity/Readme.md

 * **Rails Web Console** (`payload-rails-webconsole.html`): Performs a remote code execution (RCE) attack on the [Rails Web Console](https://github.com/rails/web-console).
 * **AWS Metadata** (`payload-aws-metadata.html`): Forces a headless browser to exfiltrate AWS metadata including private keys to a given host.
-Check the payload contents for addtional details how to setup the attack.
+Check the payload contents for additional details on how to setup the attack.

 ### Creating Your Own Payloads